 How to organize deep pantry shelves

-We’ve spoken to the experts and gathered some of the easiest ways to organize deep pantry shelves, from pantry storage ideas to decluttering tips, to help you keep your pantry staples orderly, organized and always close to hand.
+We’ve spoken to the experts about organizing a pantry and gathered some of the easiest ways to organize deep pantry shelves, from pantry storage ideas to decluttering tips, to help you keep your pantry staples orderly, organized and always close to hand.
+They’re tips that will prove useful for laundry room organization and organizing a utility room with deep shelves, too.

 1. Make a plan